Economic history of the United Kingdom: Deindustrialisation

 The United Kingdom has experienced considerable deindustrialisation, especially in both heavy industry (such as mining and steel) and light manufacturing.
 New jobs have appeared with either low wages, or with high skill requirements that the laid-off workers lack.
 Meanwhile, the political reverberations have been growing.
 Jim Tomlinson agrees that deindustrialisation is a major phenomenon but denies that it represents a decline or failure.

 The UK's share of global manufacturing output had risen from 9.5% in 1830, to 22.9% in the 1870s.
 It fell to 13.6% by 1913, 10.7% by 1938, and 4.9% by 1973.
 Overseas competition, trade unionism, the welfare state, loss of the British Empire, and lack of innovation have all been put forward as explanations for the industrial decline.
 It reached a crisis point in the 1970s, with a worldwide energy crisis, high inflation, and a dramatic influx of low-cost manufactured goods from Asia.
 Coal mining quickly collapsed and practically disappeared by the 21st century.
 Railways were decrepit, more textile mills closed than opened, steel employment fell sharply, and the car-making industry suffered.
 The government decided in 1964 that underdeveloped or industrially obsolete areas with high unemployment would benefit from economic subsidy, and at least three aluminum smelters enjoyed subsidy "totaling some $144‐million and representing a 40 per cent investment grant for plant and machinery.
-The two largest smelters were fostered by the decision to authorize cheap bulk sales of electric power based on anticipated breakthroughs in nuclear power costs.
+The two largest smelters were fostered by the decision to authorise cheap bulk sales of electric power based on anticipated breakthroughs in nuclear power costs.
 High power costs in Britain previously militated against the electrolytic aluminum industry, which is an enormous power user...
 Another purpose of encouraging the development of domestic primary aluminum industry was to reduce imports.
 Previously, the only primary production in Britain was at British Aluminium's two small Scottish smelters, which had a total output of 39,000 tons" in 1970.

 Popular responses varied a great deal; Tim Strangleman et al. found a range of responses from the affected workers: for example, some invoked a glorious industrial past to cope with their new-found personal economic insecurity, while others looked to the European Union for help.
 It has been argued that these reverberations contributed towards the popular vote in favour of Brexit in 2016.

-Economists developed two alternative interpretations to explain de-industrialization in Britain.
+Economists developed two alternative interpretations to explain de-industrialisation in Britain.
 The first was developed by Oxford economists Robert Bacon and Walter Eltis.
 They argue that the public sector expansion deprived the private sector of sufficient labour and capital.
 In a word, the government "crowded out" the private sector.
-A variation of this theory emphasizes the increases in taxation cut the funds needed for wages and profits.
+A variation of this theory emphasises the increases in taxation cut the funds needed for wages and profits.
 Union demands for higher wage rates resulted in lower profitability in the private sector, and a fall in investment.
 However, many economists counter that public expenditures have lowered unemployment levels, not increased them.